eeshvardasikcm/rise-of-kingdoms-guides/farming_and_lumber_mill_production.md

 3. building quantity.
 Make sure you have the maximum amount of farms and lumber meals built for your current city hall level.
 4. boosts. activate food production, boost and wood production boost in the city management resource economy section. purchase new ones from the courier station. mysterious merchant has these boosts at a low cost.
 5. City. upgrade your city hall to the next level at this time if possible
+## when storehouse is reaching capacity
+You want to upgrade your storehouse to maximum
+## when you are at the risk of being pillaged
+You want to start producing more stone and gold
+### adding quarry and gold mine
+when you're constantly at the risk of being pillaged, your storehouse is constantly exceeding capacity,
+You will want to start expanding, by allowing your stone and gold production, to cover the cost of new buildings.
+This will spend down your resources under Storehouse capacity.